Analysis of Regularized LS Reconstruction and Random Matrix Ensembles in Compressed Sensing: Results for LASSO Reconstruction

 \begin{remark} Due to \eqref{eq:Rt_prop}~and~\eqref{eq:chi_rotational}, the rotationally invariant and $T$-orthogonal setups have exactly the same form for variables $\{m,Q,\chi\}$.
 Hence, the choice of random matrix ensemble does not affect these variables, except for adding the indexes $t=1,\ldots,T$ to them in the case of $T$-orthogonal setup. \end{remark}

 Notice that in contrast to Definition~\ref{defn:matrix_ensembles}, the above proposition uses the eigenvalue distribution of $\vm{A} \vm{A}^{\trans}$ instead of $\vm{A}^{\trans}\vm{A}$.
 This is more convenient in the present setup since $\M \leq \N$, so we do not have to deal with the zero eigenvalues.
 Compared to the $T$-orthogonal case, here we have a fixed set of three equations and unknowns to solve, regardless of $\{\rho_{t}\}$ and the partition of the source vector.
-Thus, in principle, if one knows the Stieltjes transform $G_{\vm{A} \vm{A}^{\trans}}(s)$, and it is (once) differentiable with respect to the argument, the required parameters can be blindly solved from the above equations.
-However, if the form of $G$ is suitable, one does not need to compute the derivative of the Stieltjes transform at all, as we shall see in short.
+Thus, if one knows the Stieltjes transform $G_{\vm{A} \vm{A}^{\trans}}(s)$ and it is (once) differentiable with respect to the argument, the required parameters can be solved numerically from the coupled equations given in Proposition~\ref{prop:eigensetup}.
+For some $G_{\vm{A} \vm{A}^{\trans}}(s)$, however, the equations can be reduced analytically to simpler forms that allow for efficient numerical evaluation of the MSE, as seen in the following two examples.

-Next we examine two important special cases of the general rotationally invariant setup.
-The first result provides the MSE of reconstruction for row-orthogonal sensing matrices and the second example considers a generalized version of the standard Gaussian setup.